 - – November 15-17th, 2019

 Each weekend schedule is Friday 6-9pm, Saturday, 9-5pm, and Sunday 9-3pm.
-In addition to three weekends in person, there will be two group Zoom sessions with a member of the Faculty.
+In addition to three weekends in person, there will be three group Zoom sessions, one with a member of the Faculty.

 Sixth Street Community Center in Alphabet City: 638 E 6th St, New York, NY 10009